Of funding, acquisitions and growth – how 16-year-old Fractal Analytics became the big-data powerhouse of the world

 “The shift to the modern BI and analytics platform has now reached a tipping point,” says Ian Bertram, Managing Vice President, Gartner.
 He adds that organisations must transition to easy-to-use, fast and agile modern BI platforms to create business value from deeper insights into diverse data sources.

 “Analytics is getting better as computers get better at computing data with insights, the future is in deep learning and every industry wants data scientists to work on technology platforms that can provide knowledge,” says Srikanth, who is CEO of Fractal Analytics.
 He says that Pranay and he are building a business that can scale rapidly in revenues by signing Fortune 100 companies.
-With clients like P&G, Philips and Kimberly Clark making inroads in complete digital transformation experimenting in heuristics, Fractal is preparing their teams to help use such platforms to deliver efficiency in corporate business.
+With clients like Philips and Kimberly Clark making inroads in complete digital transformation experimenting in heuristics, Fractal is preparing their teams to help use such platforms to deliver efficiency in corporate business.

 “It is no longer about automation.
 It is about doing what humans cannot do with proliferation of data,” says Srikanth.